openshift/enhancements/enhancements/cluster-logging/fine-grained-per-namespace-logs-access.md

 ## Motivation

 In enterprise environments, where OpenShift is used across different legal entities, it's common to have central teams that support the application teams in the respective entities.
-But given that some application may log sensitive data, those centralized support teams are not granted access to logs but they can only view specific objects, such as pods in the namespace.
+Support teams are granted access to view kubernetes resources, however, as some applications may log sensitive data, support teams should not have access to logs by default.

 Currently, access to logs in LokiStack is granted when a user has access to the given namespace or when the user is part of a specific cluster-admin Group.
 And even though OpenShift Container Platform 4 does allow to configure RBAC to address this issue, LokiStack does not, and therefore grants access to logs to people that should not see them.